Ubisoft Montreal: IP establishment and growth (2002–2008)

 Ubisoft Montreal's break-out title came through Tom Clancy's Splinter Cell, released in 2002.
 Prior to this, Ubisoft had closed down an internal development studio at the New York offices in 1999, which had been working on a game called The Drift, a third-person shooter with elements of stealth.
 Ubisoft had found the game lacking cohesion, and despite efforts to rebrand it as a potential James Bond game, Ubisoft opted to halt development and transfer key staff and all the work in progress to Ubisoft Montreal.
 The next year in 2000, Ubisoft acquired Red Storm Entertainment, which had successfully produced games based on Tom Clancy novels.
 The acquisition included the license to develop more Tom Clancy-based games, as well as access to the Unreal game engine.
 The Ubisoft Montreal team started experimenting with modern spy gadgetry within the existing Drift elements, and found some potential promise to make a game in the Tom Clancy's series from it.
 With Metal Gear Solid 2: Sons of Liberty soon to be released, Ubisoft Montreal was tasked with creating the Metal Gear Solid killer, which resulted in the first Splinter Cell game.
 The Montreal studio continued to develop several of the Splinter Cell sequels through 2010.

 In 2001, Ubisoft acquired the rights to the Myst, Chessmaster, and Prince of Persia IPs from Mattel and The Learning Company.
-Mallet was adamant about getting the Prince of Persia series and assured that the Montreal studio got the first chance to work with it.
+Mattel was adamant about getting the Prince of Persia series and assured that the Montreal studio got the first chance to work with it.
 Ubisoft Montreal took the original 2D platforming games into a third-person 3D perspective, incorporating parkour, as well as bringing the series' original creator Jordan Mechner as a consultant for the game's story.
 Prince of Persia: The Sands of Time was released in 2003, and proved a critical and financial success, with over 14 million copies sold by 2014, as well as several sequels.